 Additional eligibility criteria differ between awards, and students might be eligible for multiple awards.
 The list of awards is available in the Application Form - PART 2.
 To be eligible to receive funding, applicants must meet all the criteria for each award they apply for.
 Applicants will not be considered for an award if they do not clearly meet the criteria for the award.

 In addition to eligibility requirements specified by each available award, the following criteria apply:

-Applicants must have completed, as of December 31, 2020 between 0 and 12 months of full-time Master’s studies (or full-time equivalent).
+Applicants must have completed, as of December 31, 2022 between 0 and 12 months of full-time graduate-level studies (or full-time equivalent).
 Successful applicants for Master's-level funding will not receive funding past the end of their 24th month in Master's program.

 Note: Applicants for the Rick Hansen "Man in Motion" Fellowship can be in any month of Master's study.